switchboard-xyz/vrf-demo-walkthrough/00_walkthrough/6_add_consume_randomness_instruction.md

 was produced.
 So we will need to add a new instruction that the Switchboard oracle will call in order to update our client's state.

-In `programs/vrf-client/src/lib.rs`, add the mapping for our request_randomness action.
+In `programs/vrf-client/src/lib.rs`, add the mapping for our consume_randomness action.

 ```diff